STFleming/emsys_21A_cw/README.md

 ![](imgs/pow_example.png)

 This is a graph where the X-axis is the time, I perform an experiment of 100 seconds.
-The Y-axis is the current that the device is drawing in mA.
+The Y-axis is the current that the device is drawing in Amps.

 In sleep states the current drawn will be very low and not displayed on this graph.
 For that reason, I also send you a detailed csv file with the power consumption breakdown that you can analyse in more detail in an application such as excel.